devsecopsgirl/internship-appsecco/docs/setting-up-suitecrm.md

 ![](Images/2020-08-27_17-23.png)

-I forgot my MySQL password of my database so, I ran this command mentioning the username and password.
+I forgot the MySQL password of my database so I ran this below command to reset the password.
 ```
 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';
 ```